Skip to main content

 By the end of this section, you'll be able to get desired outputs with bazel build and execute some application with bazel run for at least the language you picked.

-Exercise: bazel build
+Exercise: let's build something

-Build some targets in the codelab repo.
 This may be where you discover errors in the BUILD files that weren't evident earlier when you only analyzed, as this is the first time we're running the tools.

 Make some minor change to the sources and build again.
 Can you get some cache hits in this second build?